 Designing will always involve many compromises, but unfortunate combinations of materials will determine the longevity, including how time and usage alter the product's appearance.
 You'll also need to consider whether the choice of materials and details fits with the purpose of the design.
 I could talk for hours and hours about this subject, as I am deeply fascinated by materials, processes and flows.

-Knowing the origin of the fibers, materials, facilities, etc., is essential - Sustainable agenda or not!
+Knowing the origin of the fibres, materials, facilities, etc., is essential!
 What is it made of, who made it, and how?!
-Trusting your supply chain blindly is a rookie mistake - it is a constant work.
-We can't save the world on our own, so pick your focus areas and learn how to rock them.
+Trusting your supply chain blindly is a rookie mistake.
+It is a constant awareness of the process, checking documentation, meeting the people making your products.
+But really - that is all part of the fun.
+However, sometimes a little too thrilling.

 My sustainable highest prioritized focus areas are: